sampsyo/cs6120/content/blog/2019-10-30-loop-reduction/index.md

 3. Track value of B: add after `B=B+x`: `A’=A’+x*c1`
 4. Replace assignment to A: replace lone `A=...` with `A=A’`

-Thus, the key idea here is to first find out each induction variable `A` and then replace definition of A when executed.
+Thus, the key idea here is to first find out each induction variable `A` and then replace definitions of A when executed.

 To find out each induction variable, we scan through the code to